blueprint for success

 With access to an unrivaled distribution network and extensive multimodal infrastructure, manufacturing businesses are poised for success in Polk County.

-Manufacturing employs more than 18,000 people in Polk County and in 2019 generated $24.4 billion in GRP.
-It’s part of a growing industry: more than 20,000 manufacturers call Florida home, employing nearly 380,000 workers.
+Manufacturing employs nearly 20,000 people in Polk County and in 2022 generated $4.3 billion in GDP.
+It’s part of a growing industry: more than 24,000 manufacturers call Florida home, employing over 430,000 workers.